As I faced my maker at the last judgment, I knelt before the Lord along with all the other souls.

 I glanced around me.
 Nobody else had such squares.
 Other than a tiny hole here and there , the other tapestries were filled with rich color and the bright hues of worldly fortune.

 I gazed upon my own life and was disheartened.
 My angel was sewing the ragged pieces of cloth together, threadbare and empty like binding air.
+I bet these Tips for buying a sewing machine will really help you out, specially if you are new to this crafting world.

 Finally the time came when each life was to be displayed, held up to the light, the scrutiny of truth.